 By Mark E. Goldman, Esq.

-For 2012, the federal adoption tax credit is $12,650.
+As an adoption attorney, I often am asked whether there are programs that assist families with the cost of adopting a baby.
+This question is one of my favorites because unlike other ways of building your family, adoption is substantially subsidized by the federal government.
+That is, the federal government offers adoptive parents a tax credit for adoption expenses (up to $11,650 in 2008) for each child they attempt to adopt.
 The amazing thing about this subsidy is that it is not a deduction that reduces your income for purposes of determining your tax liability.
 Rather, it is a tax refund based on a dollar for dollar reduction of your total tax liability.
-Simply put, the adoption tax credit is $12,650 dollars in your pocket to offset your adoption costs (assuming you have at least $12,650 in tax liability — or federal taxes that you must pay).
+Simply put, the adoption tax credit is $11,650 dollars in your pocket to offset your adoption costs.

 In order to take advantage of the adoption tax credit, I strongly recommend that you consult with a tax professional to determine the extent of the tax credit available to you.
 Nonetheless, here are my answers to the most common questions about the adoption tax credit and how it works.

-For 2012, the adoption tax credit is fully available in the amount of $12,650 if your modified adjusted gross income is equal to or less than $189,710.
-If your modified adjusted gross income is more than $189,710 but less than $229,710, you will receive a reduced tax credit.
-If your modified adjusted gross income is $229,710 or more for the year, you are not eligible for the tax credit.
+The adoption tax credit is fully available if your modified adjusted gross income (AGI) is less than $174,730 (for 2008).
+If your modified AGI is between $174,730 and $214,730, you will receive a reduced tax credit.
+If your modified AGI is $214,730 or more for the year, you are not eligible for the tax credit.

 In addition, adoption expenses that are required by the state as a condition of your adoption, such as installing a fence around a pool, may qualify.
 The expenses can be incurred in both a domestic and international adoption.
 The adoption of a child with special needs may entitle you to claim the full amount of the adoption tax credit even if you have not incurred the full amount of expenses.